 Radio Frequency Interference

 All visitors should be aware that radio emissions from common devices such as cell phones, portable computers and other appliances can be detrimental to the on-going observations with the GBT.
-There are restrictions on the use of such devices on the NRAO property.
+There are restrictions on the use of such devices on the GBO property.

 No vehicles may go to the campground site without prior permission.
 Permission will be granted only in cases of medical need.
-In these cases, NRAO requires that vehicles brought to the campground either stay there for the duration or be moved, after a campsite is established, tothe upper parking lot.
-If vehicular access to the campground is needed throughout the stay, arrangements must be made in advance with the NRAO and will again only be granted in the case of medical need.
+In these cases, GBO requires that vehicles brought to the campground either stay there for the duration or be moved, after a campsite is established, tothe upper parking lot.
+If vehicular access to the campground is needed throughout the stay, arrangements must be made in advance with the GBO and will again only be granted in the case of medical need.

 Contacts

-Scheduling of educational activities, Sue Ann Heatherly (304-456-2209), email Reservations information, Jessica Taylor (304-456-2227), email
+Scheduling of educational activities, Sue Ann Heatherly (304-456-2209), email Reservations information, Kristine Sharp (304-456-2227), email